-City Funding: No more than \$207,325, through the Downtown Economic Development Fund Forgivable Loan fund, as follows:
+City Funding: No more than \$215,000, through the Downtown Economic Development Fund Forgivable Loan fund, as follows:

-FAB-REP Forgivable Loan :
+(A) FAB-REP Forgivable Loan:

-- Maximum funding of \$192,325 from the Downtown Economic Development Fund Forgivable Loan fund. - The grant will be structured as a forgivable loan, with 0% interest that will amortize at the rate of 20% on each anniversary date of the closing for 5 years so long as no event of default exists.
-Each co-applicant will be a party to that forgivable note and loan agreement. - The co-applicants acknowledge that these loan funds are awarded and shall be used in accordance with the Retail Enhancement Program Targeted Retail Activation: Food and Beverage Establishments guidelines. - The forgivable loan will be secured by a personal guarantee of Jeremy Gatto on behalf of the Tenant in the event of a default under the program or funding agreement.
+- Maximum funding of \$200,000 from the Downtown Economic Development Fund Forgivable Loan fund. - The grant will be structured as a forgivable loan, with 0% interest that will amortize at the rate of 20% on each anniversary date of the closing for 5 years so long as no event of default exists.
+Each coapplicant will be a party to that forgivable note and loan agreement. - The co-applicants acknowledge that these loan funds are awarded and shall be used in accordance with the Retail Enhancement Program Targeted Retail Activation: Food and Beverage Establishments guidelines. - The forgivable loan will be secured by a personal guarantee from Tony Draper on behalf of the Tenant in the event of a default under the program or funding agreement.